JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Why we have a housing crisis

 The Biscuit Factory demonstrates why we do not have enough homes that people can actually afford to live in.
-Through the wileness of developers, aided by like-minded policy-makers, a site that could have delivered 50% affordable housing (750 units), of which 525 would be social rented, if the Mayor had abided by Southwarks adopted policy and he site had been treated as fomer industrial landhad been abidedis only delivering 140 pseudo-social rent, plus 20 Discounted Market Rent that even Southwark consider does not 'reflect...
+A site that could have delivered 50% affordable housing (750 units), of which 525 would be social rented, if the Mayor had abided by Southwark's adopted policy and the site had been treated as former industrial land, is only delivering 140 pseudo-social rent, plus 20 Discounted Market Rent.
+Even if the 50% were reduced to 35%, there would have provided around 380 social rented units.
+Through the wileness of developers, aided by like-minded policy-makers,

 ## More Build to Rent, less Social Rent

 The Biscuit Factory also demonstrates the threat BtR developments hold for social rented housing.
 Build to rent schemes do not provide social rented housing, only a pseudo-social housing and very little of it.The more Build to Rent schemes we have in London the less social rented houisng there will be.

+Both the Gosvenor and the Mayor would have us believe that 'social rent equivalent' is the same as social rent - it isn't; it is a pseudo-social rent homes

+This time there are 140 homes proposed at social rent equivalent.
+Under Southwark's local plan we shold get c 380 proper s/rent, based on units.